Your rain gear is still intact. So why are you getting wet?

 Before diving into how you can reduce the damaging effects of your rain gear wetting out, let’s first define what the term means.
 It happens when moisture inside the waterproof layers builds-up due to the degradation of the Durable Water Repellent (DWR) coating.

 During foul weather and when rain lands on your outer shell, most of the droplets should slide off, with very little water penetrating through.
-However, as your gear gets older, it’s water resistance goes into decline.
+However, as your gear gets older, its water resistance goes into decline.
 And if the DWR coating has seen better days, water seeps through the surface and stays there.

 This can lead to several problems.
 Firstly, things will get a little bit soggy.
 With the “first line of defense” provided by the DWR coating not doing its job, H20 will build up on the waterproof membrane until eventually sneaking through.
 When this happens, your gear is “wetting out.”

 Secondly, it can hinder the internal membrane’s ability to breathe.
 So while hiking, your sweat will get trapped inside, making you feel damp, icky, and cold.
-This also causes the uncomfortable feeling of your hiking jacket clinging to your skin.
+This also causes the uncomfortable feeling of your rain jacket clinging to your skin.
 In worst-case scenarios, this can even lead to hypothermia.

 Thirdly, “wetted out” gear is heavy gear.
 All that moisture soaked and trapped in the garment will wear you down and make hiking even more strenuous.